Pomax/BezierInfo-2/components/sections/bsplined/content.en-GB.md

 # B-Spline derivatives

-One last section specific to B-Splines: in order to apply the same procedures to B-Splines as we've looked at for BEzier curves, we'll need to know the first and second derivative.
+One last section specific to B-Splines: in order to apply the same procedures to B-Splines as we've looked at for Bézier curves, we'll need to know the first and second derivative.
 But... what is the derivative of a B-Spline?

-Thankfully, much like as was the case for Bezier curves, the derivative of a B-Spline is itself a (lower order) B-Spline.
+Thankfully, much like as was the case for Bézier curves, the derivative of a B-Spline is itself a (lower order) B-Spline.
 The following two functions specify the general B-Spline formula for a B-Spline of degree <em>d</em> with <em>n</em> points, and knot vector of length <em>d+n+1</em>, and its derivative:

 \[
   C(t) = \sum_{i=0}^n P_i \cdot N_{i,k}(t)